vb000/NeuriCam/README.md

 A system based on key-frame video super-reosolution and colorization to achieve low-power video capture from dual-mode IOT cameras.
-This repository holds code for the model, NeuriCam-net, that runs on the edge receiver.
+This repository holds code for the model, NeuriCam-net, that runs on an edge receiver.
 NeuriCam-net reconstructs a high-reoslution color video from low-resolution grayscale stream, using periodic high-resolution key-frames.

 <p align="center">